Probiotics Explained: Benefits, Risks, Side Effects & Common Myths

 Diarrhea Prevention and Treatment: Probiotics have been extensively studied for various types of diarrhea.
 Antibiotic-associated diarrhea affects up to 30% of people taking antibiotics.
 Probiotics, particularly Lactobacillus rhamnosus GG and Saccharomyces boulardii, can reduce the risk by up to 60%.
 They work by replenishing beneficial bacteria killed by antibiotics and preventing opportunistic pathogens from taking over.
 Infectious diarrhea from viruses, bacteria, or parasites can be shortened by about one day with probiotic use.
 They’re particularly effective for rotavirus diarrhea in children.

-Irritable Bowel Syndrome (IBS): IBS affects 10-15% of adults worldwide, causing abdominal pain, bloating, gas, and altered bowel habits.
+Irritable Bowel Syndrome (IBS): IBS affects 10–15% of adults worldwide.
+Many people dealing with IBS also ask how long an IBS flare up last, and while it varies, probiotics may help reduce symptom severity over time.
 Multiple studies show that certain probiotic strains can reduce IBS symptoms by 10-40%, particularly abdominal pain and bloating.
 Bifidobacterium infantis and combination products containing multiple strains show the most promise.
 However, responses vary significantly between individuals, and finding the right probiotic may require some trial and error.

 Inflammatory Bowel Disease (IBD): While probiotics aren’t a cure for IBD (Crohn’s disease and ulcerative colitis), they may help manage symptoms and maintain remission.
 Ulcerative colitis patients may benefit from certain probiotic combinations, particularly E. coli Nissle 1917 and VSL#3 (a high-potency multi-strain probiotic).
 These can help maintain remission and reduce inflammation.
 Pouchitis (inflammation after surgical removal of the colon) responds particularly well to VSL#3, with studies showing significant reduction in recurrence rates.